 Gold Fields' operations depend on consistent energy supplies.
-In 2021, our total energy spend amounted to 18% of our total Group operating costs.
+In 2022, our total energy spend amounted to 21% of our total Group operating costs (2021: 18%).

-Gold Fields has an Energy and Carbon Management Strategy in place to address our key energy priorities: security of supply, costeffective electricity, reducing energy consumption and limiting the impact of our energy consumption on the climate.
-This is supported by operational plans and targets that align with the global ISO 50001 energy management standard.
-Our Cerro Corona, Damang and Tarkwa mines have been certified to the ISO 50001 standard.
-We aim to have all our operations certified by end-2023.
+Gold Fields' Energy and Carbon Management Strategy addresses our key energy priorities: security of supply, cost-effective electricity, reducing energy consumption and carbon emissions.
+This is supported by energy management systems aligned to the ISO 50001 standard.
+Our Cerro Corona, Damang and Tarkwa mines have been certified to ISO 50001 and we aim to have all our operations certified by the end of 2023.

 The key initiatives to achieve our energy objectives are: